Deepak100796/python-fundamental-program-bridgelabz/README.md

-THIS IS FUNDOO BACKEND APPLICATION AS IF NOW IT IS NOT CPLETED .
+This Is Fundoo Backend Application As If Now It Is Not Cpleted .
-IN THIS PROJECT 3 APP IS THERE 1:USER 2: NOTE 3: SOCIALaUTH
+In This Project 3 App Is There 1:User 2: Note 3: Socialauth

-I AM USING MYSQL DATABSE AND DJANGO FOR API JENKINS AND DOCKER , ELASTIC SEARCH
+I Am Using Mysql Databse And Django For Api Jenkins And Docker , Elastic Search